carolzhou/multiPhATE2/README.md

 $ hmmpress pVOGsHmmProfilesDB.hmm
 ```

 The pVOGs data set is updated infrequently; as of this writing (1 August 2020), the pVOGs database has not been updated since it was last inserted into the multiPhATE distribution.
-The pVOGs data set can either be downloaded from [NCBI](https://ftp.ncbi/nlm.nih.gov/pub/kristensen/pVOGs/downloads/ALL/) or [U.Iowa](https://dmk-brain.ecn.uiowa.edu/pVOGs/downloads/ALL/).
+The pVOGs data set can either be downloaded from [NCBI](https://ftp.ncbi.nlm.nih.gov/pub/kristensen/pVOGs/downloads.html)

 [VOGs](http://fileshare.csb.univie.ac.at/vog/vog99/).
 Prepare for hmm profile searching in the same manner as pVOGs (see above).
 Caution: this database is large.
 If you get error messages to the effect that there are too many lines to concatenate, then try using the [dbPrep_consolidateVOGs.py](DatabasePrep/dbPrep_consolidateVOGs.py) script in the DatabasePrep/ folder.
 Then format using hmmpress as above.
 The VOG database files are updated on a regular basis.
 You may modify the dbPrep_getDBs.py script to download the current database version by modifying the VOG_VERSION variable at the top of the dbPrep_getDBs.py code (approximately line 59).
 The multiPhATE developers will check periodically for the next update and will modify the dbPrep_getDBs.py script accordingly, but please feel free to notify us if you detect an update before we do.